telecta/playbook/README.md

 During the first day we start out by using the information received by the client up front.
 We'll spend a few hours looking at the information at hand and understanding the client's vision.
 We'll contact the client directly if we find any issue with the provided information or we feel something is missing.

-We work together to set out priorities for the iteration and break down weekly milestones.
+We work together to set out priorities for the sprint and break down weekly milestones.

 We use Trello for collaboration with the client.
 This allows us to get a good grip of the amount of work and prioritize the tasks accordningly.